KQM-git/TCL/docs/characters/hydro/mona.md

 **Notes**

 * Bubble Burst DMG is determined at the time the Bubble is actually triggered, rather than snapshotting on immediate cast.
-* Bubble and Omen ICD is shared.
+* Bubble and Omen ICDs are shared.
 * **Omen** DMG Bonus is additive to the damage calculation and is classified as **DamageBonus**
   * See: [Damage Formula](../../combat-mechanics/damage/damage-formula.md#base-damage)
 * **Illusory Bubble**'s duration can be extended under specific circumstances: